 Some have taken to calling this the “Name and Shame” approach, and it has already acted as a powerful deterrent for companies that reduce or fail to pay remuneration without reason, violate child labor laws, and more.
 The full name of the employer, their address, social credit code, name of the legal representative, and more will all be published.

 Expanding into China can be Challenging.
 Rely on an Experienced Expansion Partner.

 It’s important for businesses operating in China to seek local support on a city-by-city basis. it’s also essential that businesses always understand the resident status of their employees, for example; rural workers attempting to work in an urban center are subject to their own distinct rules, and staying up to date can quickly become a full-time job.

-The complexities of China’s social security system (and regulation that comes with expanding into the world’s second-largest economy) serves as an important reminder of why so many organizations enlist the help of an International Professional Employer Organization (PEO) during their global expansion.
-An International PEO can provide guidance on regulation, hiring, and all aspects of expansion, allowing you to devote the maximum amount of attention on running your business.
+The complexities of China’s social security system (and regulation that comes with expanding into the world’s second-largest economy) serves as an important reminder of why so many organizations enlist the help of a global Employer of Record during their global expansion.
+An Employer of Record can provide guidance on regulation, hiring, and all aspects of expansion, allowing you to devote the maximum amount of attention to running your business.

-Velocity Global’s International PEO solution enables companies to hire in more than 185 countries, often in as few as 48 hours—with many making China the next stop on their global expansion.
+Velocity Global’s Employer of Record solution enables companies to hire in more than 185 countries, often in as few as 48 hours—with many making China the next stop on their global expansion.

 To learn more about China’s social security system, or to find out more about how Employer of Record can help you break into the top markets for global expansion, reach out to Velocity Global today.